WHO names independent body to investigate Congo sex abuse claims

 “The role of the Independent Commission will be to swiftly establish the facts, identify and support survivors, ensure that any ongoing abuse has stopped, and hold perpetrators to account,” said WHO Director General Tedros Adhanom Ghebreyesus in a briefing to member states.

-The WHO will also hire an independent and external organisation with experience in conducting similar inquiries to support the commission’s work, he added.
+The commission will be supported by a Secretariat based at WHO, which will also hire an independent and external organisation with experience in similar inquiries.

-The majority of the allegations in the Congo - made by 30 women - were against men who said they worked for the WHO.
-The agency has said it was “outraged” to learn of the reports and reiterated its zero tolerance policy against sexual exploitation and abuse.
+About 30 women in the almost year-long Congo investigation accused men who had claimed to work for the WHO.
+The agency has said it was “outraged” to hear of the reports and reiterated a zero tolerance policy against sexual exploitation.

+The expose came after years of pledges by the United Nations and NGOs to ramp up efforts to end sexual abuse by workers.

+Many women in the Congo said they had not known about helplines and other complaint services set up for complaints.
+Others said they did not report the abuse for fear of reprisals or losing their jobs.
+Most said they were too ashamed.

+But Paula Donovan, co-director of the Code Blue Campaign which seeks accountability for abuses by U.N. personnel, said a truly independent investigation would need to be led by U.N. member states, not commissioned and supported by the WHO.

+“I think the word ‘independent’ is being grossly misused,” she said.
+“It’s the fox watching the hen house once again.”

-Most of the women - many of whose accounts were backed up by aid agency drivers and local NGO workers - said numerous men had either propositioned them, forced them to have sex in exchange for a job or ended contracts when they refused.
-(Reporting by Nellie Peyton; Editing by Belinda Goldsmith; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
-Visit news.trust.org)
+Reporting by Nellie Peyton; Editing by Belinda Goldsmith; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
+Visit news.trust.org